volodymyrhudyma/blog/content/blog/currying-in-javascript.md

 tag:
   - JavaScript
 promote: false
-metaDescription: Learn what is Currying in JavaScript, how and when to use it with some real-world code examples.
+metaDescription: Learn what is Currying in JavaScript, how and when to use it, with some real-world code examples.
 shareImage: /img/currying-in-javascript.jpg
 teaser: Currying is the technique of converting functions that take multiple